NickCalabs/nickcalabs.github.io/_posts/Books/2017-02-19-How-to-Create-a-Mind.markdown

 ##Mind vs. Computer

 >No, I’m not interested in developing a powerful brain.
-All I’m after is just a mediocre brain, something like the President of the American Telephone and Telegraph Company. ~ Alan Turing”
+All I’m after is just a mediocre brain, something like the President of the American Telephone and Telegraph Company. ~ Alan Turing

 ###Lisp
 Kurzweil refers to Lisp as the dominant programming language for AI related projects.
 Although the creator of Lisp (LISt Processor), John McCarthy, coined the term “artificial intelligence” (AI), there is a lot of debate over the best language — another popular one is Prolog.
 Jumping to the conclusion here is slightly uncomfortable because Lisp is directly compared to our neocortex.